-1. These provisions shall not apply to employees in Overtime Categories 13 and 18.

-2. Effective the first full payroll period in July 2016, Shift Differential rates shall be:
+- 1. These provisions shall not apply to employees in Overtime Categories 13 and 18. - 2.
+Effective the first full payroll period in July 2022, Shift Differential rates shall be:

 SHIFT RATE PER HOUR

-2nd \$0.85

-3rd \$1.00
+2nd \$ 2.00 3rd \$ 2.50

-3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two (2) hours between 6 pm and midnight, and third shift differential if, between midnight and 6 am.
+- 3. Employees shall receive a second shift differential if they work at least two (2) hours of an assigned shift which contains at least two hours between 6 pm and midnight, and third shift differential if, between midnight and 6 am.
 Classified employees who are regularly assigned to a shift which does not qualify them to receive shift differential shall not be eligible to receive shift differential if they are required to work overtime on a shift which might otherwise qualify the employees for shift differential pay.
-Such employees shall receive overtime compensation at the appropriate overtime rates for such work.

-4. Shift differential will be added to the basic hourly rate before cash overtime is computed.

-5. A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm Friday night and excludes any other shift beginning on or after 10 pm Sunday night.

-6. Employees who actually work on a weekend shift, pursuant to regular assignment, including employees who do not self-activate or self-schedule, shall effective the first full pay period in July 2016, receive a weekend differential of fifty cents (\$0.50) per hour on any weekend shift.
+Such employees shall receive overtime compensation at the appropriate overtime rates for such work. - 4.
+Shift differential will be added to the basic hourly rate before cash overtime is computed. - 5.
+A "weekend shift" includes any regularly assigned shifts beginning on or after 10 pm.
+Friday night and excludes any other shift beginning on or after 10 pm.
+Sunday night. - 6.
+Employees who actually work on a weekend shift, pursuant to regular assignment, including CO III's and CSS's who do not self-activate or self-schedule, shall receive a weekend differential of one dollar and fifty cents (\$1.50) per hour on any weekend shift effective the first full payroll period in July 2022.
 Employees not regularly assigned to a weekend shift but work overtime then, shall not receive weekend differential.
-Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed.

-7. Any employee regularly assigned as an FSU Supervisor who actually works on a weekend shift, pursuant to regular assignment, shall receive such weekend differential provided they do not self-activate or self-schedule such regular assignment.
+Weekend differential will be added to any other shift differential and to the basic hourly rate before cash overtime is computed. - 7.
+An employee who works at least two (2) hours of an assigned split shift (i.e. with at least a four (4) hour break between starting times) which contains at least one and one-half (1.5) hours between 6 pm and 6 am shall be treated as if they worked the second shift for purposes of this Article. - 8.
+Correctional Officers I or II, who actually work at least one (1) hour in any correctional living unit, on the first or second shift, shall, effective the first full payroll period in July 2022, be paid a living unit differential of one dollar and fifty cents (\$1.50) for each hour worked in such unit.
+Living unit differential shall not be added to the base hourly rate for any pay purpose.